cydea/privacy-policy/privacy.md

 ### If you still have concerns

-You can also [make a complaint](https://ico.org.uk/make-a-complaint/) to the ICO if you are unhappy with how we have used your data.
+We are registered with the UK Information Commissioner's Office (ICO).
+You can [make a complaint](https://ico.org.uk/make-a-complaint/) to the ICO if you are unhappy with how we have used your data.

 Their address is: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.